LearnersGuild/curriculum-app/modules/Digging-Deeper-Into-JavaScript/README.md

 ## Skills

-- Can use template literals
+- Can use template literals in JavaScript
 - Can describe JavaScript hoisting
 - Can write an immediately invoked function expression in JavaScript
 - Can describe why immediately invoked function expressions are useful in JavaScript